dmccarthy6/Tasks/README.md

 ***
 ## About This Project:
 Tasks is a to-do list application built to help me keep up to date on my daily tasks.
-I am using this project to demonstrate my iOS development skills.

-### What are the updates from the current version?
-* adding NSPersistentCloudKitContainer to improve the Core Data/CloudKit Sync.
-* Updated and simplified the User Interface in order to improve the User Experience.
-* Added today and share extensions to improve User Experience.
-* Added support for iOS 13.0 and Dark Mode!
+I'm updating the project because the current version doesn't reflect my abilities as a developer any more.
+I decided to refactor the code utilizing protocols, and implementing methods that better reflect MVC.
+I built the views programatically on this version (previous version used Interface Builder).

 ***
-## Current Tasks Images -- These will be updated with current version soon.
+## *** Current Version Images ***
 ![Tasks Home With Added List](Images/HomeWithListAddedGithub.png) ![Tasks With Items Added](Images/TasksListWithItemsGithub.png)![Tasks Adding Reminder](Images/TasksAddingReminderGithub.png)